 Understanding sovereign debt – options and opportunities for Africa

-Led by the African Legal Support Facility (ALSF), Yannis Manuelides co-wrote together with other world leading sovereign debt experts and commentators a continent-specific handbook: “Understanding Sovereign Debt – Options and Opportunities for Africa.”
+Led by the African Legal Support Facility (ALSF), Yannis Manuelides co-wrote together with other world leading sovereign debt experts and commentators a continent-specific handbook.
+The handbook can be downloaded here (in English) and here (in French) or directly from the ALSF website here.

 The handbook serves as an accessible, practical guide for public debt managers and others involved in public financial management in Africa, and will empower these individuals by demystifying the complex concepts and terminology related to sovereign debt.